Thursday, March 29, 2012

 Review

-WATERWORLD is by no means a bad movie, just poorly edited.
+WATERWORLD is by no means a bad movie.
+It just could have been better if it weren't so poorly edited.
 That is why it couldn't be as successful as it could have been, but it was enjoyable.
-The fans of WATERWORLD will have to wait for the answered questions in the film's extended cut.
+Fans of WATERWORLD will have to wait for some of these answers in the film's extended cut.
 The uncompressed version is available on DVD and Blu-ray but is not for fans outside of North America.

 Star rating: (4/5) Good Movie